Viewing Course History

 More Details

-The course is for anyone involved in education whether as a teacher, an academic, a psychologist, a social worker, or a parent – everybody interested in cutting-edge neuroscientific evidence to immediately inform and improve practice in brain-friendly ways.
+This course is suitable for anyone involved in education.
+Whether you're a teacher, an academic, a psychologist, a social worker, or a parent, you'll find value in our cutting-edge neuroscientific evidence.
+This knowledge can be immediately applied to inform and improve practice in brain-friendly ways.

-Your course content and assessments are designed to be brain-friendly for you in a self-paced and student-friendly learning environment.
-Something that you should really enjoy!
+We've designed your course content and assessments to be brain-friendly, providing a self-paced and student-friendly learning environment.
+It's an experience you're sure to enjoy!